 Chlamydial infection can also cause conjunctivitis.
 Chlamydia trachomatis is a bacteria of which there are multiple serotypes.
 A serotype is a group of closely related microorganisms that share a characteristic set of immune responses.
 Serotypes D-K cause sexually transmitted diseases as well as conjunctivitis.

 Chlamydia trachomatis is often spread in a genital-ocular fashion, or occasionally through eye-to-eye spread.
 Symptoms usually involve redness, irritation, and watering, and can be chronic, lasting months, sometimes improving and sometimes relapsing.
 There may also be involvement of the cornea.

-Infection of this type is diagnosed by cultures or by Polymerase Chain Reaction (PCR), a test for the Chlamydia DNA.
+Infection of this type is diagnosed by cultures or by Polymerase Chain Reaction (PCR), a test for the Chlamydia genes or DNA.
 Treatment involves topical drops or ointment and systemic oral antibiotic therapy (often doxycycline or azithromycin).
 The person and his or her partner also must be referred for STD testing.

 The A-C serotypes of Chlamydia can cause a chronic conjunctival inflammation called trachoma.
 Trachoma, though uncommon in the United States, is the leading cause of preventable blindness in the world.